-Research is also important here with nearly $200 million in grants awarded to ongoing projects.
+Research is also essential here, with nearly $200 million in grants awarded to ongoing projects.
 The Cleveland Clinic is recognized around the world as an innovative facility with the best care for patients.
-It is consistently ranked among the top of all hospitals year after year by the U.S. News and World Report, especially for heart surgery.
+It is consistently ranked among the top of all hospitals year after year by the U.S. News and World Report, especially heart surgery.

 The Taussig Cancer Institute

-In 1997 the Cleveland Clinic launched a campaign to raise money that began with a $16 million gift from Normal and Al Lerner.
-Eventually the campaign would raise nearly $200 million, and the gifts went into building several new facilities, including the Taussig Cancer Institute.
+In 1997 the Cleveland Clinic launched a campaign to raise money with a $16 million gift from Norma and Al Lerner.
+Eventually, the campaign would raise nearly $200 million, and the gifts went into building several new facilities, including the Taussig Cancer Institute.

-The Institute also offers a number of supportive services for patients and their families.
-These range from education programs to wellness care to financial support resources and include everything a patient needs to feel well while going through cancer treatment.
+The Institute also offers several support services for patients and their families.
+These range from education programs to financial support resources to wellness care and include everything a patient needs to feel well while undergoing cancer treatment.

 Mesothelioma Diagnosis and Treatment

 Diagnosis is not easy, though, and at Taussig, the doctors use a lot of different strategies to get it right.
 A patient will likely undergo a CT or PET scan to image the chest cavity, followed by a biopsy to sample the tissue.
 Pathologists can then use various markers to determine if the tissue or fluid from the chest cavity contains mesothelioma cells.

-The multi-disciplinary approach helps each patient get exactly what he or she needs.
+The multi-disciplinary approach helps each patient get exactly what they need.
 The most commonly used treatments for mesothelioma are surgery, chemotherapy, and radiation.
 Most patients benefit from some combination of two or all three of these therapies.

-These include financial services, social work services, support groups, smoking cessation programs, a wig boutique, yoga classes, wellness programs, a mentoring program for cancer patients and survivors, art therapy, and community outreach programs, among many others.
+These include financial services, support groups, smoking cessation programs, a wig boutique, yoga classes, wellness programs, social work services, a mentoring program for cancer patients and survivors, art therapy, and community outreach programs, among many others.

 Some of the Department’s areas of research are designing new chemotherapy drugs, studying cancer stem cells, investigating the genetics of cancer, and studying how immunology can be used to treat cancer.

-The Cleveland Clinic and the Taussig Cancer Institute go above and beyond when it comes to treating patients with difficult cancers, like mesothelioma.
-The research that is conducted here is advancing knowledge of how this disease works and how it can be better diagnosed and treated.
-Patients are given access to cutting edge treatments through clinical trials, and are given the best supportive care to help them on their journeys.Get Your FREE Mesothelioma Packet
+The Cleveland Clinic and the Taussig Cancer Institute go above and beyond to treat patients with complex cancers, like mesothelioma.
+The research conducted here advances knowledge of how this disease works and how it can be better diagnosed and treated.
+Patients are given access to cutting-edge treatments through clinical trials and receive the best supportive care to help them on their journeys.Get Your FREE Mesothelioma Packet

-Page edited by Dave Foster
+Page Edited by Patient Advocate Dave Foster